Lucia's Blog: 2022

 2. Paul was ready to be poured out like a "drink offering"(Philippians 1:23; Philippians 2:17; 2 Peter 1:14).
 He describes his life as being poured out as a drink offering.

 Paul’s farewell words in this verse moved me deeply!
 I have seen very dear loved ones breathe their last breath.
 It is hard to say goodbye, even when you know they’ll be with the Lord.
-Paul is near death not because of old age but because of his work in proclaiming the Gospel of our Lord and Savior.
+Paul is near death not because of old age but because of his work proclaiming the Gospel of our Lord and Savior.
 Paul’s time of death was probably around A.D.
 67From tradition, we know that Paul was beheaded in Roman imprisonment during the reign of Nero.

 • Paul Fought The Good Fight of Faith Victoriously: